-Kinsale Offshore Wind Limited will consider opportunities to coordinate with other developers undertaking geophysical surveys during similar timeframes to minimise any potential for in combination effects.
+Wicklow Sea Wind Limited will consider opportunities to coordinate with other developers undertaking geophysical surveys during similar timeframes to minimise any potential for in combination effects.

-A qualified and experienced marine mammal observer (MMO) shall be appointed to monitor for marine mammals and to log all relevant events using standardised data forms.
+A qualified marine mammal observer (MMO) shall be appointed to monitor for marine mammals and to log all relevant events using standardised data forms.